franzheidl/copy-paths-to-clipboard/README.md

 Invoke the scriptfilter by typing **`paths`**.
 If you are in Finder, the path(s) of your current Finder item(s) or selection will be copied to the clipboard, if you're in an other (document-based) application the path of your frontmost document will be copied.
 The scriptfilter will give you feedback as to how exactly your path will be copied upon actioning your input in the subtitle.

 ### Options
-By default and without using any of the options, your paths will be copied as as-is slash-delimited POSIX paths:
+By default and without using any of the options, paths will be copied as as-is slash-delimited POSIX paths:

 	/Users/UserName/Documents/File.txt